Why RLC is a Specialist Recruitment Agency?

 It’s important to remember that in our business, low fees generally equate to low performance.
 The ad hoc approach of the big generalist agencies means that because of the nature of the business, the client has unwittingly taken a crapshoot.
 The actual performance and results the big agency provides will be unpredictable — regardless of how many consultants the agency has on its payroll.
 It essentially comes down to whether the consultant at the bottom of the corporate hierarchy, who is tasked with doing the search, is any good.

 I call that a non-strategic approach.
-A strategic client — whether their business is just starting out, or expanding its global footprint – is better off seeking the help of a recruitment agency with a proven track record of relevant specialization.
+A strategic client — whether their business is just starting out, or expanding its global footprint – is better off seeking the help of a specialist Recruitment Agency with a proven track record of relevant specialization.